ColinCepuran/FundraisingEmails/README.md

 Translating plain text characters to unicode text (and vice versa) meant that our text-processing frequently returned gibberish instead of a punctuation mark.
 Before cleaning and recoding text files, we note several points.

 - Our ability to clean text easily varied across party, likely because candidates used different (related to partisanship) software to process emails.
+- Also, plenty of candidates included plain text emails alongside their rich-text/html emails.
+These emails are far easier to analyze.
+When possible, we tried to specifically select this text.

+This task is accomplished in `MailCleaner_COPY.R`

+# Analysis

+This, intuitively, is where we actually try to make sense of the emails we've pulled down.

+For now, we include an in-progress replication file, `Analysis_COPY.R`